zaro0508/pre-commit-provisioner/README.md

 ## Installation

-The scripts in this repo can currently be installed by running `pip install .` while this repo's root is the working directory.
+The scripts in this repo can currently be installed by running `pip install --editable .` with the working directory set to this repo's root directory.
+For some reason, `pip install .` does not seem to work yet, which is delaying the deployment of this package as a pre-commit hook.

 ## Usage